 How to tell if an avocado is ripe

-It’s tempting to go around squeezing the avocados at the grocery store to find one just perfect for tonight’s avocado toast—but please don’t.
+It’s tempting to go around squeezing the avocados at the grocery store (especially in the spring time) to find one just perfect for tonight’s avocado toast—but please don’t.
 Squeezing the fruits may damage them.
 And if you don’t buy the fruits that you’ve squeezed, you’re leaving behind damaged and potentially bruised avocados for other shoppers.
 Instead, you can remove the stem off of the end of the fruit to look at the color underneath.

 An avocado is ripe when the color under the stem is green and the stem comes away easily.
 If you can easily remove the stem but find brown underneath, the fruit is already overripe.
 And if the stem feels stubborn and either doesn’t come off or is hard to remove, the avocado isn’t ripe yet.